xing/beetle/faq.md

 ***Isn't the Redis server a single point of failure?***

-Yes.
-But the impact of an irrecoverable failure on a Redis server machine is much smaller than the impact of a irrecoverable broker failure in a single message broker system.
+This depends on how you configure the system.
+Obviously, if only one redis server is configured (not recommended), it will be a single point of failure.
+However, the impact of an irrecoverable failure on a Redis server machine would still be much smaller than the impact of a irrecoverable broker failure in a single message broker system.

-Nevertheless, it's a weakness of the current system and we're thinking of ways to eliminate it.
+For master/slave configurations, we have developed a system of communicating monitoring processes, distributed across all machines which need to run message handler logic (workers).
+This system will automatically promote a redis slave to master role in case the master machine dies or becomes unavailable to all worker machines.
+Please refer to the [redis auto failover document][redis_auto_failover] for details.

 ***How should I configure Redis?***